 In order to make your experience as safe and enjoyable as possible the auditorium will be running at a much-reduced capacity.

-Seating groups have been created to cater for everyone and we will be maintaining safe social distancing between each group.
+A bubble of seats will have been allocated to you at time of booking.
+Please sit in your allocated seats: these ensure we will be maintaining safe social distancing between each group.

 More information about our adapted seating plan.